Integral Artin motives I: Smooth objects and the ordinary t-structure: Description of Smooth Artin Motives and Applications

 To prove the first assertion, first note that $\Shv_{\lis}(S,R)$ is a thick stable subcategory of $\Shv(S_{\et},R)$.
 Furthermore, if $X$ is a finite étale $S$-scheme, the sheaf $R_S(X)$ is dualizable with dual itself and is therefore lisse.
 Hence, the thick stable subcategory of $\Shv(S_{\et},R)$ generated by the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$ is contained in $\Shv_{\lis}(S,R)$.

 By \Cref{loc cst}, lisse sheaves are bounded with respect to the ordinary t-structure.
-Therefore, it suffices by dévissage to prove that any locally constant sheaf lies in the thick subcategory generated by the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$ which follows from the stronger \Cref{permutation resolution 2} below. \end{proof} \begin{lemma} Let $S$ be a scheme and let $R$ be a regular ring.
-The category $\Loc_S(R)$ is contained in the smallest subcategory of $\Shv(S_{\et},R)$ which contains the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$ and is closed under finite colimits, extensions and retracts. \end{lemma} \begin{proof} We can assume that the scheme $S$ is connected.
+Therefore, it suffices by dévissage to prove that any locally constant sheaf lies in the thick subcategory generated by the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$ which follows from the stronger \Cref{permutation resolution 2} below. \end{proof} \begin{lemma} Let $S$ be a scheme and let $R$ be a regular ring and let $\mc{C}(S,R)$ be the smallest subcategory of $\Shv(S_{\et},R)$ which contains the sheaves of the form $R_S(X)$ with $X$ finite and étale over $S$ and is closed under finite colimits, extensions and retracts.
+Then, the category $\Loc_S(R)$ is contained in $\mc{C}(S,R)$. \end{lemma} \begin{proof} We can assume that the scheme $S$ is connected.
 Let $\xi$ be a geometric point of $S$ and let $M$ be a locally constant étale sheaf.
 By \Cref{description des faisceaux lisses}, the sheaf $M$ corresponds to an Artin representation $N$ of $\pi_1^{\et}(S,\xi)$ through the fiber functor associated to $\xi$.
 Let $G$ be a finite quotient of $\pi_1^{\et}(S,\xi)$ through which $N$ factors.
-Then, by \Cref{resolution de permutation} the complex $M \oplus M[1]$ of finite $R[G]$-modules is quasi-isomorphic to a complex of the form where each $P_i$ is placed in degree $-i$ and is isomorphic to $R[G/H_1]\oplus \cdots \oplus R[G/H_m]$ for some subgroups $H_1,\ldots,H_m$ of $G$.
+Then, by \cite[1.3.1]{aps} (which is a result of Balmer and Gallauer) the complex $M \oplus M[1]$ of finite $R[G]$-modules is quasi-isomorphic to a complex of the form where each $P_i$ is placed in degree $-i$ and is isomorphic to $R[G/H_1]\oplus \cdots \oplus R[G/H_m]$ for some subgroups $H_1,\ldots,H_m$ of $G$.

 Furthermore, we have an exact functor

 and if $H$ is a subgroup of $G$, the finite set $G/H$ is endowed with an action of $\pi_1^{\et}(S,\xi)$ and therefore corresponds to a finite locally constant sheaf on $S_{\et}$, and therefore to a finite étale $S$-scheme $X$.
 The image of $R[G/H]$ through the functor above is then $R_S(X)$.